2014 Yarkand violence: Aftermath

 Investigation into the events has been made difficult due to the Chinese government's denial of it and censorship of independent and social media.
 Foreign journalists who attempted to investigate this incident were denied access, and later reported being unable to find unintimidated locals willing to talk to them.
 Internet and mobile access in the region was severely restricted for an unspecified length of time after the incident.
 Activists in China who provided information about it to international organizations have been arrested and sentenced for revealing "state secrets".
+Authorities officially blamed Nuramat Sawut as the ringleader of the attacks, accusing him of having close links to the TIP.

+In response to the violence, WUC representative Dilxat Raxit spoke out against the Chinese government's policies in Xinjiang, stating, "If Beijing does not change its policy of extreme repression, this could lead to even more clashes".

-In 2016, the World Uyghur Congress called the incident was "the deadliest episode [in the region] since the unrest in Urumqi in July 2009".
+In 2016, the WUC called the incident "the deadliest episode [in the region] since the unrest in Urumqi in July 2009".

-In 2018, Apple Daily reported that several involved officials were detained on accusations of bribery.
+In 2018, Apple Daily reported that several involved officials had been detained on accusations of bribery.